 Step 9: Look at the table on the left; it now presents the sum of marks per students.

-Step 10: Close the box if it is not in use.
+Step 10: You can Close the box if it is not in use by clicking anywhere on excel outside the data.

 Step 11: Right-click on any grid B4, B5, B6 or B7 and click on Sort.
 Excel will give you two options.